MolQL/molql/docs/language-reference.md

   selection: atom-selection,
   min-radius: number,
   max-radius: number,
-  minimum-size?: number = 2 (* Minimal number of sets to merge.
-Must be at least 2. *), maximum-size?: number (* Maximal number of sets to merge.
-Is no set, no limit. *) } => atom-selection
+  minimum-size?: number = 2 (* Minimal number of sets to merge, must be at least 2 *), maximum-size?: number (* Maximal number of sets to merge, if not set, no limit *) } => atom-selection
 ```